 The most important part of any talk about RBE is the fundamental values changes that will be required.

 We have to undo the absolutely brutal brain damage and sociopathy that we all suffer from in various levels from monetary systems whose only value system is profit no matter the cost to Humanity or to the Natural World.
-Without this necessary tool no real progress is ever going to be possible or sustainable.
+I talk about the foundations of why this is a thing in this post: Tension within Methods of Exchange.
+Without this necessary tool of a values change no real progress is ever going to be possible or sustainable.